Kunull/Writeups/docs/ROP Emporium/split.md

 ═══════════════════════════════════════════════════════════════════════════════════
 eip --> pwnme() return
-	## This gadget will pop the value pointed to by the esp into eip
+	## Pop the value pointed to by esp into eip nd move esp by 4 bytes.
+           The intruction now pointed to by eip will be to be executed next.
 ═══════════════════════════════════════════════════════════════════════════════════

 Stack: